honkerst/selfhostedbookmarks/TECHNICAL_DOCUMENTATION.md

 ---

-This documentation should provide a complete understanding of how the pinboard clone application works, its components, data flow, and implementation details.
+This documentation should provide a complete understanding of how the del.icio.us clone application works, its components, data flow, and implementation details.